-The FDA, or the Food and Drug Administration, is the government agency in the United States responsible for protecting the public health.
-The FDA regulates a variety of consumer products, including food, medications, vaccines, medical devices, electronics that emit radiation, cosmetics, veterinary products, and tobacco.
+The FDA, or the Food and Drug Administration, is the government agency in the United States responsible for protecting public health.
+The FDA regulates various consumer products, including food, medications, vaccines, medical devices, electronics that emit radiation, cosmetics, veterinary products, and tobacco.
 For a complete list of what the FDA regulates, see this article.

-The responsibility of the FDA is to protect public health by ensuring the safety, efficacy, and security of these products.
-This means that products are safe to use and benefits outweigh any potential risks, they’re effective for the intended purpose claimed by the manufacturer, and they haven’t been tampered with in order to cause harm (this is why over-the-counter medications have foil seals, for example).
+The responsibility of the FDA is to protect public health by ensuring these products’ safety, efficacy, and security.
+This means that products are safe to use and benefits outweigh any potential risks, they’re effective for the intended purpose claimed by the manufacturer, and they haven’t been tampered with to cause harm (this is why over-the-counter medications have foil seals, for example).

-The FDA is responsible for the safety and efficacy of a lot of products, but for the purpose of this article, we’ll focus on how the FDA regulates medical devices.
+The FDA is responsible for the safety and efficacy of many products, but for this article, we’ll focus on how the FDA regulates medical devices.